 Families and Students Use a Mix of Funds to Pay for College

 For many families, the point of saving for college is not to save enough to cover all costs of a college education.
-The following chart shows how the average U.S. household paid for college in 2015 (Source: Sallie Mae, 2015).
-Parent income and savings is the biggest category at 32%, with students contributing another 11% through their own income and savings.
-Perhaps most surprising, student borrowing only accounts for 16% of all payments.
+The following chart shows how the average U.S. household paid for college for the 2021-22 academic year (Source: Sallie Mae, 2022).
+Parent and student income and savings is the biggest category at 54%.
+Borrowing only accounts for 18% of all payments.
 The exact mix of funds varies from family to family, but it is clear households use a mix of funds to pay for college.

 Financial Aid Comes in Many Forms

 Financial aid refers to several sources of funds, not just grants.
 Different types of financial aid fall under four categories:

 Grants are offered by the government and some educational institutions.
 They do not need to be repaid.
 Grants may be need-based (for example, based on income), merit-based (based on student performance), or based on some other criteria.
 55% of families reported that they used grants to pay for college.